 This is the lecture that sets the scene for the course.
 It introduces what we mean by parallelism, and distinguishes that from concurrency.
 It explains why functional languages are well suited for parallel programming, and this despite the fact that they really failed to deliver on the promise of solving parallel programming in the past.
 So why are they interesting now?

-On this page of Simon Marlow's papers, you can find notes from his course on Parallel and Concurrent Programming in Haskell.
-The notes give a good explanation of why the topics of this course are interesting.
-They also make the same distinction between concurrency and parallelism as that made in this course.
-(We consider only Part I on parallelism.
+Simon Marlow's book on Parallel and Concurrent Programming in Haskell gives a good explanation of why the topics of this course are interesting.
+It also makes the same distinction between concurrency and parallelism as that made in this course.
+We consider only Part I on parallelism.
 We will simply call the book PCPH.
 Simon will kindly give us a guest lecture in Week 5 of the course.

 Haskell on a Shared-Memory Multiprocessr, Harris, Marlow and Peyton Jones, Haskell'05